etcet/www.etcet.net/about.markdown

 ### Software

-I'm currently programming in [emacs] because I'm learning the [Clojure] programming language and it's better supported by it.
-The last years I also spend a lot of time in [vim] though.
-My opinion at the moment, vim for writing text, emacs for managing code.
-Terminal of choice is the new [iTerm2] terminal.
-It fixed my despair with Apple's Terminal that just couldn't.

-Finally, some programming unrelated software.
+My current editor is [Vim], terminal of choice is the new [iTerm2] terminal.
 [1Password] that generates a random password for every service that I use.
 [Chrome] and [Safari] for browsing the web and [org-mode] that manages my todo's and agenda.
 For music I rely on the excellent library of [Spotify].

 [emacs]: http://www.gnu.org/software/emacs/ "Emacs homepage"
 [Clojure]: http://clojure.org